Mamadou Ismaïla Konate

 Mamadou Ismaïla Konate (born 31 August 1963) is a Malian lawyer.
 He started his career at PricewaterhouseCoopers before creating his own firm in Bamako, Jurifis Consult, in 1998.
-On the 7th of July 2016 he was appointed Malian Secretary of State for Justice and took leave from the Paris and Bamako Bars and from his firm.
+On 7 July 2016 he was appointed Malian Secretary of State for Justice and took leave from the Paris and Bamako Bars and from his firm.
 He left office on 27 November 2017.

 Education

-Born in Kayes, Mali, from a teacher mother and a high-ranking official father, Mamadou I. Konate is the firstborn of a 5 children family.
+Born in Kayes, Mali, from a teacher mother and a high-ranking official father, Mamadou I. Konate is the firstborn of a five-child family.

 He studied in Mali until he graduated from high school.
 He then pursued his law studies at the University of Bordeaux, in France.

 As a lawyer

 He won, in 1997, the eloquence contest of the Secretaries of the "Conférence du stage" of the Paris Bar, under the presidency of Dean Georges Vedel.
 He co-founded the same year the law firm Jurifis Consult.

 As a member of both Bamako and Paris Bars, Mamadou I. Konaté has worked in Africa and in Europe.

 He is involved in OHADA law and has published communications on the matter.
 He is also Secretary General of the Promotion of Arbitration in Africa Association (APAA).